zixinz990/quaternion-mpc/README.md

 # Quaternion MPC

-This repo is used for the quaternion MPC experiments.
+This codebase is used for the quaternion MPC experiments.
+It contains C++ implementations of quaternion MPC as well as Euler angle-based MPCs, and Gazebo simulation environments for MIT humanoid and Unitree quadruped robots.

 **Robots with Attitude: Singularity-Free Quaternion-Based Model-Predictive Control for Agile Legged Robots**, Zixin Zhang, John Z. Zhang, Shuo Yang, Zachary Manchester, [pdf](https://arxiv.org/abs/2409.09940)